veggiespam/ImageLocationScanner/README.md

   like dating or children-only social networking sites.
 How pervasive is the issue on sensitive websites?
 * White paper with better examples of "how to fix".
+* Get a Eclipse + ZAP environment working so I can test those updates easier.

 Keywords: Infosec, Burp, ZAP, Audit, Information Exposure, Vulnerability, GPS, Exif, XMP, IPTC, PII